Calluna | The Celtic Herb Spreading Across the Scottish Moors

-Calluna, commonly known as Heather, is an evergreen shrub characterized by its tiny bell-shaped flowers and fine, needle-like leaves.
-Its vibrant colors and hardy nature make it a popular choice for gardens and container planting.
+Calluna is an evergreen shrub characterized by its small bell-shaped flowers and fine leaves.
+Thanks to its vivid colors and hardy nature, it is often used in gardens and container plantings.

 Basic Information

-• Appearance: Calluna grows as a low shrub, typically 20–50 cm tall, forming a bushy habit.
-Its small bell-shaped flowers come in shades of pink, purple, and white, while its needle-like leaves change color with the seasons, ranging from green to reddish-brown.
+- Appearance: Calluna is a shrub 20–50 cm tall that spreads in a bushy form.
+Its small bell-shaped flowers come in pink, purple, or white, while its needle-like leaves change from green to reddish-brown depending on the season.

 Cultural Significance Around the World

-In Celtic culture, Calluna held a mystical significance and was used in rituals and divination practices.
-Its resilience in harsh conditions made it a symbol of perseverance and overcoming challenges.
+Furthermore, Calluna was regarded as a mystical plant in Celtic culture and was sometimes used in rituals and divination.
+Its resilience in harsh environments has made it a symbol of overcoming adversity.

 Gardening Advice

-Calluna is a hardy and easy-to-grow plant, but creating the right environment will help it thrive and showcase its best features.
-Below are key care tips summarized in bullet points.
+Although Calluna is a hardy and easy-to-grow plant, providing the right conditions will enhance its beauty.
+Below are key points for successful cultivation:

 Sunlight